by Calculated Risk on 3/10/2020 12:44:00 PM

 This brings up an interesting question: What is the composition of the labor force by educational attainment, and how has that been changing over time?

 Here is some data on the U.S. labor force by educational attainment since 1992.

 This is the only category trending up.
-"Some college" has declined recently, and both "high school" and "less than high school" have been trending down for some time.
+"Some college" has been steady, and both "high school" and "less than high school" have been trending down.

-Based on current trends, probably more than half the labor force will have at least a bachelor's degree around 2030 or so.
+Based on current trends, probably more than half the labor force will have at least a bachelor's degree at the end of this decade (2020s).

 Some thoughts: Since workers with bachelor's degrees typically have a lower unemployment rate, this is probably a factor in pushing down the overall unemployment rate over time.

-Also, I'd guess more education means less labor turnover, and that education is a factor in fewer weekly claims (I haven't seen data on unemployment claims by education).
+Also, I'd guess more education would mean less labor turnover, and that education is a factor in fewer weekly claims (I haven't seen data on unemployment claims by education).

-A more educated labor force is one of the reasons I remain optimistic about the future.
+A more educated labor force is a positive for the future.